wijayadavin/productrating-web/README.md

 - Search for the word `TODO` within the project
 - Follow the instructions on the `TODO` and implement as many as you can
-- Fix any bug that you find
+- Also fix any bug that you find
-- Improve any code that is confusing and repetitive
+- Also improve any code that is confusing and repetitive
 - UI is not important, no need to improve the UI.

 # Submit your changes